The Walled Gardens

 Royal Three Counties Show

-WEG members are excited to be holding an exhibition in the Bee and Honey tent at this year’s Royal Three Counties Show to be held at the Malvern Showground from 15th to 17th June 2018.
-Entitled “Bee Inspired”, the exhibition has a theme relating to Worcestershire wildflower meadows and insects.
-Members are creating beautiful, individual pieces of work, many of which will be for sale, together with cards and small items, such as brooches and books.
-Why not come along and have a look?
+In June, WEG members held an exhibition in the Bee and Honey tent at Malvern’s Royal Three Counties Show.
+Entitled “Bee Inspired”, the exhibition had a theme relating to Worcestershire wildflower meadows and insects.
+Members created beautiful, individual pieces of work, many of which were for sale, together with cards and small items such as brooches, books and bags.

 100 Hearts War Stories